 Deborah Wang is a news and feature reporter for KUOW.
 She covers a range of subjects, but mostly focuses on politics and government.
 She is also host of IN Close, the weekly public affairs show on KCTS9.

 Deborah joined the KUOW staff in the fall of 2005.
-She is an award–winning radio and television journalist whose career spans more than two decades.
-A long–time network foreign correspondent, Deborah has reported from close to two dozen countries, including China, Vietnam, Cambodia, India, Saudi Arabia, Somalia, Rwanda, Kuwait, and Iraq.
+She is an award–winning radio and television journalist whose career spans close to three decades.
+A long–time network foreign correspondent, Deborah has reported from two dozen countries, including China, Vietnam, Cambodia, India, Saudi Arabia, Somalia, Rwanda, Kuwait, and Iraq.

 Deborah's first reporting job was at public radio station WFCR in Amherst, Massachusetts.
 In 1990, she went to work for National Public Radio, and served as NPR's Asia correspondent, based in Hong Kong.
-In 1993, she went to work for ABC News as a television correspondent in Beijing and Hong Kong, and covered, among other things, Hong Kong's handover from British to Chinese rule.
+In 1993, she joined ABC News as a television correspondent in Beijing and Hong Kong, and covered, among other things, Hong Kong's handover from British to Chinese rule.
 In 1999, she set up the network's first news bureau in Seattle.

 Deborah has also worked as an on–air anchor for CNN International, and for the nationally syndicated public radio show Here and Now.

 Deborah has won numerous awards for her reporting, including the Alfred I. DuPont Silver Baton for coverage of the first Gulf War, and the Overseas Press Club's Lowell Thomas Award for best radio documentary on Cambodia.